 - All children's strengths are recognised and celebrated by the school community. - Systems are in place for noticing and drawing attention to good or improved behaviour. - There are systems which allow all children to achieve in class rewards and recognition in reward assemblies. - Systems are in place for every child to develop resourcefulness, reflection, respect and to develop their understanding of personal responsibility for behaviour. - Where a child has difficulties in developing or sustaining appropriate behaviour, there are systems which give additional support and attention.
-These include individual sticker charts, personal visual timetables, social stories, regular contact books with parents / carers, ELSA support, behaviour support plans and referrals to the behaviour support team where necessary.
+These include individual sticker charts, personal visual timetables, social stories, morning meet and greet, regular contact books with parents / carers, ELSA support and behaviour support plans.